antfriend/antfriend.github.io/a32_mega_ttdb.md

 **In Mathematical.latex** (@LAT-42LON-30, "Guided Tour Automaton"; @LAT-12LON-150, "Banjo Stochastic Reveal"): The guided tour automaton traverses the globe in a preset discovery sequence — Q = {off, paused, scheduled} — advancing through records in EPS-ordered discovery.
 This is the Hero's Arc implemented as a formal state machine: the automaton does not shortcut from Serenity to Joy; it traverses each beat in sequence, scheduled transitions setting the pace.
 The Banjo stochastic reveal samples uniformly from undiscovered nodes (c_t ~ Uniform(A_t)) until a settle trigger fires — a stochastic arc entry.
 The random encounter with an undiscovered high-EPS record initiates a new arc cycle without prior planning; the Grief beat appears before Unease has been formally announced.
 Automaton and banjo are two implementations of arc navigation: one planned (the automaton schedules the Unease beat), one stochastic (banjo delivers Grief as a surprise).
 Together they span the space of how an arc can begin — by invitation or by ambush.

 **Mega synthesis**: The Hero's Arc is the universal shape of successful revision under pressure.
 It appears as an emotional sequence (feelings_ttdb), as a therapeutic protocol (pollan), as a morphogenetic trajectory (bioelectric), as the social technology of oral culture and storytelling revolutions (story_of_stories), and as a formal state machine and stochastic reveal algorithm (Mathematical).
 In each register, the critical structural feature is the same: the system must pass *through* maximum prediction error rather than around it.
 Bypassing the Grief beat — attempting to reach Joy without passing through it — produces incomplete integration, shallow morphostasis, unresolved `rev` accumulation, premature arc completion, or a banjo settle that fires before the record is truly understood.
 The arc cannot be shortcut.
-The mega's EPS signal (@LAT5LON-25) identifies the records approaching the Grief beat; the guided tour automaton schedules the encounter; the banjo stochastic reveal ensures the arc can begin without an invitation.
+The mega's EPS signal ([EPS as Arc Position](lat5lon-25)) identifies the records approaching the Grief beat; the guided tour automaton schedules the encounter; the banjo stochastic reveal ensures the arc can begin without an invitation.

 ---